-The following organizations offer materials and information that may be helpful to people providing peer support.
+The following organizations offer materials and information that may be helpful to people providing peer professional services.
 Learn more about statewide recovery initiatives, or order mental health advance directives, anti-stigma materials, or goal-planning sheets.
 Explore what these organizations offer that could be useful in direct peer support work.

 National Survey of Compensation Among Peer Support Specialists – This report is the result of a partnership between The College for Behavioral Health Leadership, The International Association of Peer Supporters, the Depression and Bipolar Support Alliance, and the New York Association of Psychiatric Rehabilitation Services.
 It is a detailed analysis of Peer Support wages nationwide.

-PA Recovery – The Pennsylvania Office of Mental Health and Substance Abuse Services (OMHSAS) has created a Web site dedicated to mental health and recovery activities in Pennsylvania.
-The PA Recovery site offers information about current OMHSAS objectives, recovery, training opportunities, and statewide initiatives (including the Certified Peer Specialist Initiative).
-OMHSAS oversees the activities and funding of Pennsylvania’s Behavioral Health Care System.
+PA Recovery – The Pennsylvania Office of Mental Health and Substance Abuse Services (OMHSAS) oversees the activities and funding of Pennsylvania’s Behavioral Health Care System including Peer Support services.

 Centers of Excellence (COE) help ensure that people with opioid-related substance use disorder stay in treatment to receive follow-up care and are supported within their communities.
 The centers coordinate care for people with Medicaid, and treatment is team-based and “whole person” focused, with the explicit goal of integrating behavioral health and primary care.
 This page has information on Pennsylvania’s Centers of Excellence as well as a list of all COEs within the Commonwealth.